izzMalakh/JavaProject_PalTech/README.md

 <br>
 This will be done by building a website that allows technicians to register and upload their information including years of experience and other related information that may help the other side in their selection.

+### Functional Requirements:
+*Login and registration.
+A user can register and login either as a technician or as a normal user (seeker).